 The members of the Audit Committee are Messrs.
 Cox, Gent, Hearl, Keene (Chairman) and White.
-The Board in its business judgment has determined that all of the members of the Audit Committee are independent as defined by NASDAQ Stock Market Listing Rules and applicable SEC regulations.
-The Board of Directors also has determined that all of the members of the Audit Committee have sufficient knowledge in financial and auditing matters to serve on the Audit Committee and that Mr. Keene qualifies as an audit committee financial expert as defined by SEC regulations.
+The Board in its business judgment has determined that all of the members of the Audit Committee are independent as defined by NASDAQ Stock Market Listing Rules for audit committee members and applicable SEC regulations.
+The Board of Directors also has determined that all of the members of the Audit Committee have sufficient knowledge in financial and auditing matters to serve on the Audit Committee and that Mr. Keene qualifies as an audit committee financial expert as defined by SEC regulations who is independent as defined in the NASDAQ Stock Market Rules for audit committee members.

-The Audit Committee held twelve meetings in 2012.
+The Audit Committee held twelve meetings in 2014.
 For additional information regarding the Audit Committee, see "Audit Information - Audit Committee Report" below.

-Compliance Committee - The Compliance Committee of the Company and the Bank provides oversight of the Company's and Bank's compliance with the Written Agreement entered into on July 29, 2010 with the banking regulators.
-This Committee met eleven times in 2012 and reviewed management's progress in meeting the requirements of this agreement.
-The Committee consists of Chairman Scott White, John Cox, Eugene Hearl, Harold Lynn Keene, Michael McGlothlin, and Jonathan H. Mullins.
+Risk and Compliance Committee - The Risk and Compliance Committee of the Company and the Bank provides oversight of the Company's and Bank's compliance with the Written Agreement entered into on July 29, 2010 with the banking regulators.
+This committee also oversees the Bank's risk management's practices to ensure that management has a process in place to identify, monitor, and manage key risks.
+Other areas the committee will assist the board in complying with are as follows: